ginnox1/iCADdocs_online/TerraForm/TerraForm.md

 Fig: Plan view of a fill work with schematic of tracer objects or lines.

+> **Important Note**: The tracer objects must be prepared in exactly the above orientation so that x coordinates represent station along the axis, and y coordinates represent distance from the alignment axis.

 This can be applied to any assembly section to dynamically transform how the assembly changes shape along the stations.